 Browse our veterinary-reviewed Dog and Cat Illness Guide to learn more about pet health.
 Always talk to your veterinarian if you have a concern about your pet's symptoms or health.

 Pet Assure allows pet owners to save on their pet's veterinary care, even pre-existing conditions.
 Click here to learn more.

 Hyperthyroidism is a common disease in older cats.
-The thyroid glands, which are located in the neck and regulate the metabolism, grow and increase production of the hormones that speed up the metabolism.
+The thyroid glands, located in the neck and regulate the metabolism, grow and increase the production of the hormones that speed up the metabolism.

-In only 2% of cases, the tumor is actually cancerous.
+In only 2% of cases, the tumor is cancerous.

 The main signs of hyperthyroidism are increased appetite and weight loss.